 Chloride: Chloride is one of the major anions found in water and sewage.
 The presence of chlorides may be due to water passing through salt formations in the earth or pollution from industrial processes, domestic wastes, or road salt.
-The salt content of water affects the they can tolerate.
+The salt content of water affects the distribution of plant and animal life in an aquatic system, based on the amount of slat they can tolerate.